Jinsook-Jennie-Lee/Jinsook-Jennie-Lee.github.io/index.md

 I'm also fortunate to collaborate with [Thorsten Joachims](https://www.cs.cornell.edu/people/tj){:target="_blank"}, [Nikhil Garg](https://gargnikhil.com){:target="_blank"} and [AJ Alvero](https://ajalvero.com){:target="_blank"}.

 Prior to Cornell, I spent several years as a data scientist at Korea University to develop course and major recommender systems to support college students' decision making process.

-Outside of work, I have a love-hate relationship with tennis — You'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
+I have a love-hate relationship with tennis — You'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
 I also love listening and curating music!

 ## News
 **Aug 26th, 2024** "Large Language Models, Social Demography, and Hegemony: Comparing Authorship in Human and Synthetic Text" has been accepted for publication in *Journal of Big Data*